-Each financial year, the EPA collects data under legislation through the NSW EPA’s Waste and Resource Reporting Portal (WARRP).
-The introduction of online reporting through WARRP in 2015, in addition to regulation reform that mandated the majority of resource recovery facilities to report waste flows into WARRP, replaced the use of voluntary surveys to estimate waste generation and recycling performance.
-This new method has significantly improved the quality of data collected and published by NSW.
+Each financial year, the EPA collects data under legislation through the Waste and Resource Reporting Portal (WARRP).
+Introduction of the WARRP and regulation reform that requires mandatory reporting for most resource recovery facilities has significantly improved the quality of data collected and published in NSW.

-The purpose of the data is to track NSW’s performance on improving waste outcomes including reducing waste generation and increasing recycling by diverting tonnes from landfill.
-To provide confidence in the data and ensure ongoing quality of the dataset, the EPA implements a number of controls outlined in the 2018-19 Data quality statement.
+The data helps track NSW’s performance on improving waste outcomes including reducing waste generation and increasing recycling by diverting material from landfill.
+The data is also a vital resource for industry, community, and government to inform decision making and policy.
+To ensure the quality of the dataset, we implemented controls which are outlined in the 2020-21 data quality statement.

 What does the data say about waste performance?